Hundreds of area high school students attend Transition Fair at GNTC

 Students from Armuchee High School, Coosa High School, Model High School and Pepperell High school came to the Conference Center in Building H to interact with GNTC faculty and staff.
 Additional representatives from other area colleges and personnel from various businesses and healthcare facilities were there to offer resources for students transferring from K-12 to work or post-secondary education.

 GNTC academic program representatives included instructors from Electrical Systems Technology, Computer Information Systems, Horticulture, Industrial Systems Technologies, Medical Assisting and the Youth Success Academy.

-GNTC staff was also on hand to provide information about admissions, academic support, disability services, student life, and additional student services.
+GNTC staff was also on hand to provide information about admissions, academic support, accessibility services, student life and additional student services.

 There also were representatives and vendors from CareSource; Chattahoochee Technical College; Developing Independent Growth and Security (DIGS), Inc.; Georgia Advocacy Office; Georgia Department of Behavioral Health and Development Disabilities; Georgia Highlands College; Project Search; Georgia Vocational Rehabilitation; Highland Rivers Center; Lutheran Services of Georgia; Network Day Services; Parent to Parent; Regions Bank; Shorter University and more.